spinicist/QUIT/Docs/Relaxometry.rst

 - `Original HIFI Paper <http://doi.wiley.com/10.1002/jmri.21130>`_

-qidespot2
+qi despot2
 ---------

 DESPOT2 uses SSFP data and a separate T1 map to calculate T2, using the same maths as DESPOT1.
 It does not account for the banding artefacts present in SSFP data at field-strengths of 3T and above.
-See `qidespot2fm`_ for a method that does account for them, or if you have at least 4 phase-increments and complex data then see `qi_ssfp_bands` in :doc:`Utilities` for a way to remove them before using this program.
+See `qi despot2fm`_ for a method that does account for them, or if you have at least 4 phase-increments and complex data then see `qi ssfp_bands` in :doc:`Utilities` for a way to remove them before using this command.

 .. image:: T2_slices.png
     :alt: A T2 map